 EOS at Federated Hermes represents a broad range of long-term investors, who seek to be active stewards and owners of their beneficiaries' assets, including the shares or debt of the companies in which they invest.
-EOS engages with these companies around the world to promote long-term, sustainable returns.
-These Principles express our expectations of companies across a number of important governance, environmental and social topics.
-More detail on our expectations, particularly on environmental and social topics, can be found in our public, annually updated Engagement Plan1.
+EOS engages with these companies around the world in which our clients are invested to promote long-term, sustainable returns.
+These Principles express our expectations of companies across a number of important strategic, governance, environmental and social topics.
+More detail on our expectations, particularly on environmental and social topics, can be found in our public, annually updated Engagement Plan.